"Health wise I am feeling great. I am a big supporter of trials - it allows new treatments and drugs to be brought in.”

 In both parts of the trial you have chemotherapy in 3 week periods called cycles of treatment.
 You have up to 10 cycles of chemotherapy.

 You have docetaxel through a drip into a vein on the 1st day of each treatment cycle.
 It takes about an hour each time.
 You take prednisolone tablets every day.

 You take AZD5363 (or the dummy drug) throughout your treatment, starting on the 2nd day of the 1st cycle of chemotherapy.
-AZD5363 comes in capsules that you swallow.
-You take the capsules twice a day for 4 days, followed by a 3 day break.
+AZD5363 comes as tablets that you swallow.
+You take the tablets twice a day for 4 days, followed by a 3 day break.

-You should take the capsules 12 hours apart and try to take them at about the same time each day.
-You mustn’t eat or drink anything apart from water for at least 2 hours before taking the capsules and for at least 1hour afterwards.
+You should take the tablets 12 hours apart and try to take them at about the same time each day.
+You mustn’t eat or drink anything apart from water for at least 2 hours before taking the tablets and for at least 1 hour afterwards.

-If they are helping you, you can carry on taking the capsules after you finish having chemotherapy, as long as you don’t have bad side effects.
+If they are helping you, you can carry on taking the tablets after you finish having chemotherapy, as long as you don’t have bad side effects.

-The trial team will give you a diary to help you to remember the days when you need to take the capsules.
+The trial team will give you a diary to help you to remember the days when you need to take the tablets.

 They will also ask you to complete a questionnaire a number of times during the trial and when you finish treatment.
 It will ask about any pain you have, how it is being managed and how it is affecting your daily activities.

 You see the trial team and have some tests before you start the trial treatment.
 The tests include

 - Physical examination